 The second thing that makes blue switches best for typing is their heavier nature, which controls accidental key inputs.
 Which is again good for typing while red switches have a little resistance against accidental key inputs that can cause problems.

-By abstracting information from above that we can say that blue switches are good for typing.
-And they are also recommended for typing from experts.
+By abstracting information from the above that we can say that blue switches are good for typing.
+And they are also recommended for typing by experts.
 For more details visit this page.